ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Capture the flag (CTF)

-Most infosec conferences run a Capture The Flag (CTF) style event along side their main event.
+Most infosec conferences run a Capture The Flag (CTF) style event in parallel to their main event.

 Physical CTFs (such as scavenger hunts) that require people to run around the venue can bring a level of disruption you, or your speakers, may not be prepared for.

+If you are running a parallel CTF that requires internet access of some sort, you should consider providing free conference WiFi and checking 3G/4G/5G reception around the [venue](venue.md).

 ## Food

 Providing food for everyone onsite can be challenging with different preferences (vegetarian/vegan for example), allergies, intolerances, and more.
-If your venue is lucky enough to be situated near food and drink offerings, it may be wiser to allow people to sort themselves out (although be mindful of [dilution](types_of_conference.md#in-person)).
+If your [venue](venue.md) is lucky enough to be situated near food and drink offerings, it may be wiser to allow people to sort themselves out (although be mindful of [dilution](types_of_conference.md#in-person)).
 Be mindful of anyone potentially fasting due to Ramadan, for example.
-If you are having an after party it's a good idea to select a venue that also provides food to ensure everyone gets the option of eating.
+If you are having an [after party](#after-party) it's a good idea to select a venue that also provides food to ensure everyone gets the option of eating.

 Many venues, such as Universities, have their own catering or some even have their own rules surrounding external caterers.
 It's recommended to have a chat with your venue to understand what can, and can't happen.